kvz/metriks/README.md

  - [ ] More advanced rrd types (COUNTER vs GAUGE, ability to add a custom step, AREA graphs) as req in [#1](https://github.com/kvz/metriks/issues/1)
  - [ ] Offer an API that so that you can programatically add values in Nodejs programs. e.g. `require('metriks').graph('df').addSeries([{'/': '50%'}])`
- - [ ] Offer an optional webserver via e.g. [send](https://github.com/visionmedia/send) so you can browse through the generated pngs
  - [ ] Checkout smokeping sources and try to build a plugin very similar to it.
 This should expose some limitations and make it more usable in different environments after fixing those.
  - [ ] Something that can generate an index page/json of rrd/images
  - [ ] Upload to s3 as a step after rrd -> graph -> upload